 To encipher a message, the key letter or the first letter of the key word or phrase is set opposite "a."
-Let us assume it to be "E." The cipher letters to be written are those opposite the text letter when "a" on the circle is set opposite "E" on the card.
+Let us assume it to be "E." The cipher letters to be written are those opposite the taxt letter when "a" on the circle is set opposite "E" on the card.
 For example, "send powder" would be written "MARBPQIBAN."
 To use a key word or phrase, each letter is used in turn to encipher one letter only.
 When the last letter of the key word is used, repeat until all letters of the message are enciphered.
 Numbers when enciphered with the disk must be spelled out.

-each other in any one of 26 points of contact or coincidence.
+larger fixed disk.
+In Figure 18 there is shown the now obsolete U.S. Army Cipher Disk, which is of this simple type.
+Here the alphabetic sequences are printed on glossy celluloid, are permanent, and by the use of only two strips of paper bearing the normal alphabet.
+Such strips are often referred to as sliding alphabets because they can be shifted or slid against each other in any one of 26 points of contact or coincidence.
 Exactly the same results, so far as cipher equivalents are concerned, can be obtained by the use of other devices.
-First, there are the so-called cipher wheels or cipher disks in which an alphabet is written on the periphery of a rotating disk, the circumference of which is divided into 26 equal segments, and this disk is made to revolve concentrically upon a similar but slightly by the use of only two strips of paper bearing the normal alphabet.
-Such strips are often referred to as sliding alphabets because they can be shifted or slid against larger fixed disk.
-In Figure 18 there is shown the now obsolete U.S. Army Cipher Disk, which is of this simple type.
-Here the alphabetic sequences are printed on glossy celluloid, are permanent, and admit of no variation.
+First, there are the so-called cipher wheels or cipher disks in which an alphabet is written on the periphery of a rotating disk, the circumference of which is divided into 26 equal segments, and this disk is made to revolve concentrically upon a similar but slightly admit of no variation.
 The use of unglazed celluloid upon which blank segments appear would permit of writing letters and erasing them as often as desirable.
 Thus, quick and easy change of alphabets would be possible.